mretegan/crispy/docs/tutorials/fe_spin_transition.rst

 c.
 Change the 10Dq value from 2.6 to 3.6 eV in steps of 0.1 eV.
 At what value do you observe the spin transition?

 d.
-Is is possible to induce a low spin to high spin transition by changing the scaling factors of the Slater integrals while keeping the 10Dq set to 3.3 eV?
+Is it possible to induce a low spin to high spin transition by changing the scaling factors of the Slater integrals while keeping the 10Dq set to 3.3 eV?

 .. |Fe3+| replace:: Fe\ :sup:`3+`\